 March can be the last chance until late fall to visit France on a budget.
-This is the time to fly to France for cheaper airfares, hotel, and package deals, and bargain ferries from the U.K. However, this is also the ski season's last busy month so expect some crowds on the slope.
+This is the time to fly to France for cheaper airfares, hotel rooms, package deals, and bargain ferries from the U.K. However, this is also the ski season's last busy month so expect some crowds on the slopes.

-France can be sunny and bright, or it can be cold, but if winter hasn't loosened its grip, hotels throughout France will welcome you with roaring wood fires, and there will also be plenty of inventive Easter candy displays in patisseries and chocolatiers.
+France in March can be sunny and bright or it can be cold, but if winter hasn't loosened its grip, hotels throughout France will welcome you with roaring wood fires.
+There will also be plenty of inventive Easter candy displays in patisseries and chocolatiers.

 France Weather in March

 As the season moves from winter blasts into spring rain, you can expect any and every kind of weather throughout France in March.
 In the north, be prepared for cool to frigid weather and, in the south, for mild to chilly weather.
 There are major variations in climate depending on where you are in France, but the weather averages for major cities are generally indicative of the larger regions of the country.

 |Paris||52 F ( 11 C)||41 F (5 C)|